 One of NWIR’s four pillars or goals is Mentoring.
 The Mentoring Committee exists to empower women in our industry by encouraging mentor/mentee relationships and develop avenues to bring women together to share thoughts, best practices and coaching opportunities for career growth.
 The Mentoring Committee has developed content for the many Networking & Mentoring Receptions that NWIR has hosted over the past few years.
 Their most recent endeavor has been to take their experience of planning and hosting networking events and create a Mentoring Toolkit that can be used by NWIR Councils, corporate women’s groups, and even adapted for 1:1 mentoring relationships.
+In addition, here are some mentoring topics and questions that you could use in a mentoring relationship.

 What is Mentorship?